-The healthiest banana bread, ever!
-No added sugars, no butter, and nothing but goodness!
-It’s also vegan and can be made gluten-free by using oats labeled “gluten free.”
+The healthiest banana bread I’ve made to date!
+No added sugars, no butter, and no oils, but still lots of great flavor and texture.
 Oats are an excellent whole grain choice—and often used in my recipes.
-Instead of sugar, this recipe uses dates– one of the healthiest, all-natural sweeteners on the planet since it’s packed with fiber and minerals.
+Instead of sugar, this recipe uses dates, one of the healthiest, all-natural sweeteners on the planet since they are packed with fiber and minerals.
 If you want to learn more about the benefits of dates and whole grains, check out all the awesome videos on NutritionFacts.org.

 This variation of banana bread is definitely not lacking in flavor and has been a hit with my family.
 I hope you enjoy it as much as we do!

 - Preheat oven to 350 F.